 The Big Sleep (film noire) was shown on Thursday, December 6th at 7:00 pm and Harvey was shown on December 12th after our Community Dinner.

-Next up is Camelot on December 20th.
+Next up was Camelot on December 20th.
 Unfortunately, we had a problem with our projection system so we couldn’t show My Darling Clementine on December 27th.
-We will reschedule this one.
+We will reschedule this movie.